French action for LGBT+ rights

 France advocates for the repeal of all legal provisions that criminalize homosexuality and transidentity.
 It does this in the name of human rights, which all States have committed to through a number of international texts, particularly the right to privacy and family life, freedom from discrimination, and the right to liberty and security of person, which means that nobody should be arbitrarily arrested or subjected to mistreatment.

-The French network of embassies, the third-largest in the world, works to recall France’s consistent positions on this matter, express its concerns when the situation of LGBT+ people worsens, and support countries ready to move towards decriminalization or better respecting LGBT+ rights.
+The French network of embassies, the third-largest in the world, works to recall France’s consistent positions on this matter, express its concerns when the situation of LGBT+ people worsens, and support countries ready to move towards decriminalization or better respecting the rights of LGBT+ people.

 Furthermore, France recognizes persecution for sexual orientation and gender identity as a criterion for asylum.